Jasmin Vardimon: Education company

 Jasmin Vardimon has been actively involved within various educational projects and positions.

 In 2009 Vardimon developed a Higher Education programme, which has since been led by her company as a Postgraduate Certificate in Physical Theatre for Dancers and Actors at Royal Holloway, University of London.

 The Postgraduate Certificate in Physical Theatre for Dancers and Actors is a "Continuing Professional Development course for postgraduate experienced dancers and actors moving into a new area of new work – namely dance theatre.
 This course introduces new techniques that combine vocal, kinaesthetic and visual skills and responses."

-Since September 2011, Vardimon has been a Visiting Professor at the University of Wolverhampton.
+Since September 2011, Vardimon has been a visiting professor at the University of Wolverhampton.
 Her company donates an annual prize for drama graduates of the university.

 In 2012 Vardimon launched JV2, a full-time Professional Development Certificate course at her company's home base in Ashford, Kent.

 In 2013 Vardimon was invited by Sadler's Wells Theatre to be the first Artistic Director of the newly formed National Youth Dance Company.

 In 2014 she received an honorary doctorate from Royal Holloway, University of London, in recognition of her outstanding achievement in her field, and her contribution to the university and to education generally.

+In 2018 she received an honorary fellowship from the Institute Arts Barcelona.

+In 2024 she opened JVyoU, a youth company which follows Jasmin’s method, develop technical, creative and performance skills, working with professional Jasmin Vardimon Company dancers and collaborators, aiming to inspire creative development.

 JV2

-Jasmin Vardimon Company has formed JV2, offering a one-year Professional Development Certificate course, with the aim to develop, encourage and cultivate young talent and young audiences.
+Jasmin Vardimon Company has formed JV2 in 2012, offering a Professional Development Certificate course, with the aim to develop, encourage and cultivate young talent and young audiences.

 It is a practical course designed to bridge the gap between student and professional life, and aims to train participants as versatile and multi-disciplinary performers by exploring the dialogue between dance and theatre, improving strength, endurance and technique.
 Towards the end of the course the students form a young company, experiencing touring nationally alongside the Jasmin Vardimon Company.